Appeal denial of a food stamp application.

 The first thing someone should do is to call the place they applied at.
 This will normally be a local social services or DHS office.
 If the applicant applied at some other government organization (no matter the name of it) or even non-profit that should always be the first place to contact.

 It may be that the SNAP food stamp application was denied in error.
-Maybe their was an administrative issue such as missing documentation.
+Maybe their was an administrative issue such as missing documentation or income criteria.
 Or maybe there was incomplete information.
 In any case, a number of denials can be quickly resolved or even reversed by just contacting the office at which the application was submitted to.

 Another reason to contest the status of a food stamp application is due to the dollar amount of assistance provided to the family.
 If the households thinks they should get more money each month on their EBT card then they can appeal the decision.
 The process is the same as if a denial was given, so all the steps listed here should be followed for a dollar discrepancy.
 So it is possible to appeal the dollar amount of SNAP approved on an EBT card.